rebelsky/sams-assorted-musings-reflections/bad-choices-fair-fare.md

 [7] They were looking for the deep-fried butter.
 They couldn't find it and decided that the deep-fried Snickers bar was the next best thing.

+[8] They tell me that they got a lot of responses for the Facebook video of the "cooking" of that treat.

-[8] Or at least healthier fair fare.
+[9] Or at least healthier fair fare.

 ---